darekkay/dashboard/docs/development/README.md

 3. Optionally, you may create a `configuration.tsx` file to enable a configuration modal for the new widget.
 4. Re-scan the available widgets (`yarn scan-widgets`).
 5. Add mandatory widget labels (at least `name`) to all translation files under `common/translations`.
-6. Add documentation under `docs/widgets`.
+6. Edit documentation under `docs/widgets`.

 ## Storybook